dvdbisong/kubeflow-for-poets/4_kubernetes.md

 ### Worker Node(s)
 - **kubelet:** the `kubelet` agent runs on each worker node.
 It connects the worker node to the `api server` on the master node and received instructions from it.
 Ensures the pods on the node are healty.
 - **kube-proxy:** it is the Kubernetes network proxy thats runs on each worker node.
 Listens to the `api server` and forward requests to the appropriate pod.
 Important for load-balancing.
 - **pod(s):** consists of one or more containers that share network and storage resources as well as container runtime instructions.
+Pods are the smallest deployable unit in Kubernetes.